 Cargo Pods: Cargo pods can hold 50 cubic meters of cargo.
 Only one class of pod is available, at a cost of 500 mu.
-Tip: as soon as you can afford it, buy a pod, fill it with fuel and take it with you.
-It will extend your effective range.
+Tip: As soon as you can afford it, buy a pod.
+It will let you carry more fuel, thereby extending your range.

-Engines: you can choose from five classes of engines, ranging from Class 1 (1,000 mu) to Class 5 (100,000 mu).
+Engines: You can choose from five classes of engines, ranging from Class 1 (1,000 mu) to Class 5 (100,000 mu).
 The higher the class, the better the fuel efficiency and the greater the ship's acceleration during encounters.